viveksaip/Spam-detection/README.md

 # Spam-detection

 # Objective
-To classify the email or text into spam or not
+To build a text classifier to detect the email into spam or not

 ![](Images/spam.jpg)

+# Conclusion
+Classified the mail into spam or not